Wulagi

 An assessment of population growth drivers in Wulagi reveals an overall ranking slightly below national averages considering recent, and medium term trends

-The population of the Wulagi statistical area (Lv2) was estimated at around 2,687 as of Nov 2025.
-This reflects an increase of 177 people since the 2021 Census, which reported a population of 2,510.
-The change is inferred from AreaSearch's estimation following examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
-This level of population equates to a density ratio of 2,132 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-The Wulagi's growth rate of 7.1% since census positions it within 0.3 percentage points of the SA3 area (7.4%).
-Population growth for the area was primarily driven by overseas migration contributing approximately 52.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Wulagi's population is estimated at around 2,687 as of Feb 2026.
+This reflects an increase of 177 people (7.1%) since the 2021 Census, which reported a population of 2,510 people.
+The change is inferred from the resident population of 2,687, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
+This level of population equates to a density ratio of 2,132 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Wulagi's 7.1% growth since census positions it within 0.3 percentage points of the SA3 area (7.4%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 52.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data and post-2032 growth estimation, AreaSearch applies growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends project an above median growth for statistical areas analysed by AreaSearch.
-The Wulagi (SA2) is expected to increase by 434 persons to 2041, reflecting a gain of 16.1% in total over the 17 years.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is applying growth rates by age cohort to each area, as provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+As we examine future population trends, an above median population growth of statistical areas analysed by AreaSearch is projected, with the suburb expected to increase by 434 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 16.1% in total over the 17 years.

 Frequently Asked Questions - Population